 Access to Cloud-Based Device Farms

-BrowserStack Real Device Cloud provides on-demand access to 2,500+ iOS/Android devices, eliminating the cost and complexity of physical labs.
+BrowserStack Real Device Cloud provides on-demand access to 30,000+ iOS/Android devices across 21 global data centers, eliminating the cost and complexity of physical labs.

 Reporting and Analytics